roman-milk/roman-milk.github.io/babysitting.md

  This time she did all the work.
 When he spurted into her mouth she was ready and sucked at it swallowing fiercely not wanting to gag and wanting it to be over quickly.

  She was angry at getting into such a shameful state; angry at herself.
 There was a dark side she had never ever suspected for she had somehow enjoyed this awful abuse.
 It was obvious if she didn't find the strength to stop them they would continue to mistreat her in ever more shameful acts.
-Report_Story #1